HESleagacy/Jaeger_Appn/README.md

 I currently intern at a startup where I create benchmarking tasks for frontier AI models, particularly for software-engineering tasks.
 This experience is directly relevant to designing controlled scenarios, evaluation criteria, and reproducible agent trials.
-My current workflow validates each task with an Oracle that must score `1` and a NOP runner that must score `0`, while keeping verifier data outside the agent-visible environment.
-I will apply the same quality gate here.
 I also study machine learning through Andrej Karpathy's material and Andrew Ng's CS229 course.

 I can commit 30 hours per week during the term alongside my internship, with